F5Networks/f5-common-python/CONTRIBUTING.md

  $ open htmlcov/index.html
 ```

-If you are running our functional tests, you will need a real BIG-IP to run them against.
+If you are running our functional tests, you will need a real BIG-IP® to run
+ them against.
 You can get one of those pretty easily in [Amazon EC2](https://aws.amazon.com/marketplace/pp/B00JL3UASY/ref=srh_res_product_title?ie=UTF8&sr=0-10&qid=1449332167461).

 Here's an example of how to run functional tests.